 6.44.2 Avoidance mechanisms for language Users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can follow the mitigation mechanisms of subclause 6.44.5 of ISO/IEC 24772-1:2022.
+To avoid the vulnerability or mitigate its ill effects Ada software developers can apply the avoidance mechanisms of ISO/IEC 24772-1 6.44.5.

 6.45 Extra intrinsics [LRM]

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.45 does not apply to Ada.
+The vulnerability as described in ISO/IEC 24772-1 6.45 does not apply to Ada.
 In Ada, all subprograms, whether intrinsic or not, belong to the same name space.
 Ada specifies that all subprograms shall be explicitly declared, and the same name resolution rules apply to all of them, whether they are predefined or user defined.
 If two subprograms with the same name and signature are visible (that is to say nameable) at the same place in a program, then a call using that name will be rejected as ambiguous by the compiler, and the programmer will have to specify (for example, by means of an expanded name) which subprogram is meant.

 6.46 Argument passing to library functions [TRJ]